bryanfraschetti/Sequence/README.md

 Then a Node container is created.
 This container serves the backend API which is the middleware between the client, cache, and the Spotify API.
 This depends on the existing caching service.

 To resolve all requests using the same endpoint, we have a container through which all traffic is routed - a lightweight Nginx instance.
 Requests matching the /api prefixed path are reverse-proxied to the Node container, which is optimized for handling Rest API traffic.
 Other endpoints are proxied to the container that hosts the static React app.
 This is dependent on both the Node and Nginx/React containers

+Various exporter containers exist to scrape metrics from the different containers: a centralized Nginx exporter for the Nginx instance that sits in front of and reverse proxies to Node and React, a node exporter, another Nginx exporter for the Nginx instance which is responsible for serving the React client, a Redis exporter to examine cache performance, and Cadvisor to monitor the statuses of all containers.
+All of this data is passed to Grafana for visualization using the help of Prometheus.

 ## 🏗️ Development Steps (Deprecated)